School of Medicine

 Professor of Ophthalmology at the Stanford University Medical Center

-Bio Christopher N. Ta, MD specializes in the diagnosis and treatment of cornea diseases including medical and surgical management.
+Bio Christopher N. Ta, MD specializes in the diagnosis and medical treatment of cornea diseases.
 His areas of expertise are in the treatment of ocular infections, inflammation, dry eyes and ocular surface diseases.
 He has conducted numerous clinical trials toward the prevention and treatment of ocular infections.
-Ta also has extensive clinical experience in the treatment of ocular graft-versus host disease following hematopoietic stem cell transplantation.
+Dr. Ta also has extensive clinical experience in the treatment of ocular graft-versus host disease following hematopoietic stem cell transplantation.

 Fairweather Foundation Professor